Smallmouth buffalo

-The smallmouth buffalo (Ictiobus bubalus, from the Greek for "bull-fish" and "buffalo") is recently realized as one of the longest-lived fishes, capable of living more than a century.
-The smallmouth buffalo is in decline across large portions of its range, and is subject to unregulated exploitation.
-They are a catostomid fish species native to the major tributaries and surrounding waters of the Mississippi River in the United States, as well as some other water systems where it has been introduced.
+The smallmouth buffalo (Ictiobus bubalus, from the Greek for "bull-fish" and "buffalo") is a catostomid fish species native to the major tributaries and surrounding waters of the Mississippi River in the United States, as well as some other water systems where it has been introduced.
 It is a long-lived, stocky fish like its relatives the bigmouth buffalo (I. cyprinellus) and the black buffalo (I. niger).
 The smallmouth buffalo's mouth is located ventrally like other Catostomidae species, whereas the bigmouth buffalo's mouth is terminal and opens forward.
 It is thought that smallmouth buffalo eyes are significantly larger than those of the black buffalo.
 Despite being members of different scientific suborders, these three species are sometimes conflated with common carp (Cyprinus carpio), but an easy and notable difference is that all catostomids lack the characteristic barbels of carp, and carp are not native to North America whereas buffalofish are.
+The smallmouth buffalo is recently realized as one of the longest-lived fishes, capable of living more than a century.
+The smallmouth buffalo is in decline across large portions of its range, and is subject to unregulated exploitation.
 Like the other buffalofish species, the smallmouth buffalo is targeted by modern bowfishing.

-Physical characteristics
+Description

 The coloration of smallmouth buffalo ranges from shades of gray to brown and coppery green dorsally and pale yellow to white ventrally.
 Fins color match the portion of the body where they attach and are generally darker towards the tips.
 They are characteristically stocky, having a hump that rises up from the operculum.
 Pectoral fins protrude ventrally like the anal fins, the caudal fin has even lobes, and the dorsal fin protrudes from the top of the hump to a blunt point, then shortens and runs the remaining length of the body to the base of the tail.
 Typical adults reach a length around 40–60 cm, with some specimens reaching as much as 30.1 kg (66.4 pounds) and 101.5 cm.